JesseChamberlain/binance-trader/README.md

 ## About

-In its current state, binance-trader is a crypto trading application configured against binanceus via the ccxt API, and utlizing coingecko for live market data.
+In its current state, binance-trader is a crypto trading application configured against binanceus via the ccxt API.

 NOTE: This is a work in progress.
 Master branch will generally have working & functional POC code, but v1.0.0 will be the first fully functional application.